jimratliff/GenoMac-bootstrap/README.md

 - USER_CONFIGURER is signed into its account

 ### Preview of process
-- In Safari, open “Project GenoMac: Text-exchange Document” to be used as/if needed for real-time exchange of text, error messages, etc.
+- In Safari, establish a real-time textual connection to other devices to be used as/if needed for real-time exchange of text, error messages, etc.
-  - In Safari, sign into my standard Google account:
-    - Go to google.com and click “Log in”
-    - Enter the username of my Google account
-    - A QR code will appear.
-Scan it with my iPhone and complete the authentication.
-  - Open the Google Doc document “[Project GenoMac: Text-exchange Document](https://docs.google.com/document/d/1RCbwjLHPidxRJJcvzILKGwtSkKpDrm8dT1fgJxlUdZ4/edit?usp=sharing)]”
 - Install Homebrew (and therefore also Git)
 - Modify PATH to add Homebrew
 - Clone this public repo to `~/bootstrap`